Make-Magazine/makerfaire/wp-content/plugins/gravityview-advanced-filter/readme.txt

 == Installation ==

-1. Upload plugin files to your plugins folder, or install using WordPress' built-in Add New Plugin installer
+1. Upload plugin files to your plugins folder, or install using WordPress's built-in Add New Plugin installer
 2. Activate the plugin
 3. Follow the instructions